-it only takes a second or two to look into their eyes and decide whether you're home or at just another perfectly decorated house ― Noor Unnahar, Yesterday I Was the Moon Title: Yesterday I Was the Moon Author: Noor Unnahar Genre: nonfiction, poetry Pages: 160 Publication date: March 27th 2018 Publisher: Clarkson Potter Publishers I was given Yesterday I Was the Moon as a birthday … Continue reading Book review – Yesterday I Was the Moon (Spoiler Free)
+it only takes a second or two to look into their eyes and decide whether you're home or at just another perfectly decorated house Title: Yesterday I Was the Moon Author: Noor Unnahar Genre: nonfiction, poetry Pages: 160 Publication date: March 27th 2018 Publisher: Clarkson Potter Publishers I got Yesterday I Was the Moon as a birthday … Continue reading Book review – Yesterday I Was the Moon (Spoiler Free)

-Most times, I believe writing's the thing for me.
-I'm always a good critic of stories and love telling them no matter what.
+Most of the time, I believe writing's the thing for me.
+I'm always a good story critic and love telling them no matter what.
 People's reactions to words are always interesting and compelling.
 But sometimes that changes.
-I'll get critiques that say I need to take a writing course cause I can't tell a story at … Continue reading Negative Critiques Destroy
+I'll get critiques that say I need to take a writing course cause I can't tell a story … Continue reading Negative critiques destroy

-For only a couple of hundred years, being relatable in writing has been the popular norm.
+For a couple hundred years, being relatable has been the popular norm in writing.
 But popular themes have their price.
-Now, writing about popular culture - while is good for readers - can get your piece hidden from the world in a sea of thousands of other written popular culture.
+Now, writing about popular culture can get your story hidden in a sea of thousands, millions.
 One relatable piece I’ve read recently is Mood Swings by Ajay Tulsiani.
-The main character, Safiya, tries to improve her … Continue reading Popular Related Writing
+The main character, Safiya, tries to improve her … Continue reading Popular relatable writing

-“Remember that the world we can see is the one that really matters, and never lose sight of that.” ― Anna Akana, So Much I Want to Tell You: Letters to My Little Sister Title: So Much I Want to Tell You: Letters to My Little Sister Author: Anna Akana Genre: nonfiction Pages: 208 Publication date: June 13th, 2017 Publisher: Ballantine Books Anna Akana, best known for her Youtube channel, … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)
+“Remember that the world we can see is the one that really matters, and never lose sight of that.”
+Title: So Much I Want to Tell You: Letters to My Little Sister Author: Anna Akana Genre: nonfiction Pages: 208 Publication date: June 13th, 2017 Publisher: Ballantine Books Anna Akana, best known for her Youtube channel, … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)

 Oh.
 You want the truth?
 It’s a bit messy.
-It’s the joke your friends make that you shyly laugh off.
+It’s the joke your friends make that you laugh off.
 It’s the smiles and tears that come when someone finally sees the end.
-It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better than where it started, … Continue reading Oh.
+It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better, while knowing you’ll be sitting … Continue reading Oh.
 You want the truth?